Madprofe55or/7-Wonders-Duel/README.md

 # 7-Wonders-Duel
 Main git for 7 Wonders Duel fan project

-README updated on 26-Oct-2017
+README updated on 01-Nov-2017

 FUNCTIONALITY STILL NEEDED:
 1. Flesh out Civilian Victory - not all points accounted for yet
-2. Need to remove ability to build an 8th wonder (turn it over if and when 7th is built)
+2. Need to remove ability to build an 8th wonder (turn it over if and when 7th is built) -removed logic for 8th wonder to be built.
+Need to change the graphic mousover occuring but removes 8th wonder as well once the 7th is built.
 3. Military/aggression milestones
-4. Building by linking
+4. Building by linking-Functionality Created, can build with linking and will not affect players resources.
+Need to debug why all cards allowed to be built to be sure full functionality is complete.

 REFACTORING PLAN:
 1. All decks at world construction will be pointers to cards, instead of copies of cards